near/docs/docs/tutorials/contracts/nfts/4-core.md

 - Map a token ID to a new `Token` object containing the correct owner.

 :::note
-Some of you might be curious as to why we don't edit the `token_metadata_by_id` field.
+You might be curious as to why we don't edit the `token_metadata_by_id` field.
 This is because no matter who owns the token, the token ID will always map to the same metadata.
 The metadata should never change and so we can just leave it alone.
 :::

 At this point, you're ready to move on and make the necessary modifications to your smart contract.